luiscarlosgph/game-of-life/README.md

 	- ffmpeg is required.
 It is used in the script that converts the output text file to video.

-	- For MAC OS X users: the folder 'extras/gcc-4.9-bin/' contains the binaries for gcc and g++ version 4.9 with OpenMP support for Mac OS X Mavericks and Yosemite downloaded from
+	- For MAC OS X users (tested only in Mavericks): the folder 'extras/gcc-4.9-bin/' contains the binaries for gcc and g++ version 4.9 with OpenMP support for Mac OS X Mavericks and Yosemite downloaded from:

 	  http://hpc.sourceforge.net/